SuperOfficeDocs/superoffice-docs/docs/email/inbox.md

 # SuperOffice Inbox

-SuperOffice Inbox (the integrated email client)
+SuperOffice Inbox (the integrated email client).
-How to configure your email setup in SuperOffice Inbox: [Helpfile][5]
+How to configure your email setup in SuperOffice Inbox: [Helpfile][5].

 ## MailKit